fenollp/supergreen/README.md

 ### `$CARGOGREEN_ADD_APK`

-Adds OS packages to the base image with `apk add`, serialized as CSV.
+Adds OS packages to the base image with `apk add`.

 See also:
 * `add.apt`